Desert Awareness Committee

 Desert Awareness Committee has been the community resource advocate for the Sonoran Desert since 1974.
 Our mission is to educate residents and visitors so that they may join us in understanding, conserving and preserving our diverse and fragile desert; its plants, animals, water, and wildlife.

-Check Out Our New Virtual Field Trip!
+Check Out Our Virtual Field Trip!

 Discover.
 Learn.
 Share.